From Points to Multi-Object 3D Reconstruction: Related Work

-One common element of the aforementioned works is that they are based on two-stage architectures where the objects are first detected and then a second stage individually estimates their shapes.
-In contrast, we propose a single-stage method which scales well with the number of objects and does not involve further post-processing mechanisms.
+The above works are based on complex, two-step architectures, first detecting objects and then estimating their shape.
+In contrast, our method is single-step, scales well with the number of objects in an image, and does not involve post-processing mechanisms.

-\textbf{CoReNet}~\cite{Popov20ECCV} performs dense shape prediction in a fixed $128^3$ voxel grid, which does not scale with the size of the reconstructed world.
-In our case, we can allocate $128^3$ voxels to each individual object, thus the total voxel count scales with the number of objects in a scene.
-Moreover, CoReNet bakes all scene information into one model during training (number of objects, class combinations).
-Instead, our approach is more modular and can detect and reconstruct a variable number of objects, as well as new combinations of classes not seen during training.
+\paragraph{CoReNet}~\cite{Popov20ECCV} performs dense shape prediction in a fixed $128^3$ voxel grid, which does not scale with the size of the reconstructed world.
+Moreover, it bakes all scene information into one model during training (number of objects, class combinations).
+Instead, our approach is more modular, it can detect and reconstruct a variable number of objects, as well as new combinations of classes not seen during training.
 Our approach predicts both a 9-DoF oriented bounding box and shape.
-Additionally, our shape representation is independent of the actual representation: we can predict signed distance functions, point clouds, occupancy grids and meshes, which naturally leads to realistic scene reconstructions, while CoReNet reconstructions often show detached object parts or holes in the reconstructed shapes, especially in multi-object scenes.
+Additionally, our shape representation is independent of the actual representation.
+We can predict signed distance functions, point clouds, occupancy grids and meshes, which naturally leads to realistic scene reconstructions, whereas CoReNet tends to predict holes/errors, especially in multi-object scenes.